 - Hip 280 weeks

-Keep in mind: The schedule determines the maximum number of weeks that you can receive scheduled member injury benefits.
-Typically, you will receive benefits for that entire period.
-Fortunately, few cases involve the amputation of a body part.
-In most cases involving a permanent injury, the injured worker’s doctor assigns an impairment rating to the affected body parts and that is where settlement negotiations start.
+In most other cases involving a permanent injury, the injured worker’s doctor assigns an impairment rating to the affected body parts and that is where settlement negotiations start.
 For example, if the doctor assigns someone a 10% impairment of the arm, the value of that rating would be 22 weeks of benefits (10% of 220 weeks).
 However, there are many things that an experienced lawyer can do to help increase this amount, including considering scheduling an independent medical examination by a doctor with no ties to the insurance company.

 A lawyer from Joye Law Firm can help you to fight for what you deserve.